Farmers' suicides in the United States: Wisconsin

 Shortly before he died, Statz explained to his wife how he felt:

 Like you're in the bottom of this hole, this pit, and you can see the top and you're climbing, climbing, and struggling your way to the top.
 And just when you get to the top, it goes higher, and you keep climbing, and pretty soon you get tired and you can't climb anymore.

 Ethan Statz found his father's body in the shed for the farm's heifers on October 8, 2018.
 In 2023, Statz's wife, his sons and his daughter-in-law were running the farm.
 "Whether he's here or not, somebody still had to get up the next day and feed the cows.
 Somebody had to get up and do the chores.
 The crops still had to be harvested that year.
 There's so much that has to do you didn't have time to just stop," Brenda said.

-As a direct result of the incident, Roecker and Statz set up Farmer Angel Network, a support group for local families in the farming industry.
+As a direct result of the incident, Roecker, Statz and Dorothy Harms set up Farmer Angel Network, a support group for local families in the farming industry.
 In April 2023, the New York Times reported on Statz's widow and mother to three children.
 Rain had been falling in the Driftless Area for weeks, which caused their fields to flood and delayed their harvest.
 "A note in the pocket of his work pants described how depression had robbed him of the hope and pride he had in running a third-generation dairy farm," wrote Elizabeth Williamson.
 Brenda was involved in the formation of the Farmer Angel Network.

 Emily Harris, a farmer in Monroe, is blunt with her perspective: "Just stop complaining about farming and quit.
 You can't make any money.
 Just be done."
 She and Brandi Harris shut down their 40-cow dairy in May 2019 after becoming several hundred thousand dollars in debt.
 They sold their cows but kept their barn, their house and about 90 acres of farmland.

 In 2023, the Green Bay Press-Gazette reported that suicides in rural areas of the state continued to climb.